oss-tsukuba/jwt-agent/README.md

 variable is used.
 When the -l option is not specified, `LOGNAME` environment variable is used.

-The jwt-agent asks a passphrase at the start up.
-The passphrase would be provided by a JWT server.
+The jwt-agent asks a passphrase at the start up to obtain a JWT, which is provided by a JWT server.
 The jwt-agent also accepts the passphrase by the standard input.
 The jwt-agent does not stop unless it is explicitly stopped, or some error happens.